markfinal/cruiz-docs/docs/index.md

 cruiz stands for Conan Recipe User Interface.

-At this time, Conan 1.x is supported.
+At this time, only Conan 1.x is supported.

 ## Goals
 The goals of cruiz are as follows: